Hull's Brasseurs du Temps has served its last pints | CBC News

 The British Pub in Gatineau's west end is also closing up shop

-A restaurant owner has closed up for the last time after 15 years as a fixture in the Hull sector of Gatineau, Que.
+A restaurant and brewery owner has closed up for the last time after 15 years as a fixture in the Hull sector of Gatineau, Que.

-Alain Geoffroy, one of the owners at Brasseurs du Temps, said Saturday was the last day of operations.
+Alain Geoffroy, one of the owners of Brasseurs du Temps along Brewery Creek, said Saturday was its last day.

 "It's a sad situation right now for the employees, for everybody and we have to face that.
 Nobody wants that but it's a tough reality that we're in right now."